thoughtpolice/buck2-nix/README.md

 and `nix`'s configuration?
 In other words, use it to bootstrap the development environment?
 And what if I wrote it in **[Rust]** to learn more of it?

+Run this command from your `$HOME` (or any directory, but it won't touch the current working dir):

 ```bash
 nix run \
     --tarball-ttl 0 \